Arlene Arin Hahn

 Certares, L.P. in multiple investments, including in: Guardian Alarm, Guardian Medical Monitoring, and AmaWaterways.

-Quad-C Management, Inc. and its portfolio companies in a number of deals that include: (i) the acquisitions of AIT Worldwide; (ii) the auction sale of Vaco Investor Holdings LLC; and (iii) the investment in Pharm-Olam International, Ltd; and (iiiI) REE Investment, LLC, in its sale to KinderCare Education LLC.
+Quad-C Management, Inc. and its portfolio companies in a number of deals that include: (i) the acquisitions of AIT Worldwide; (ii) the auction sale of Vaco Investor Holdings LLC; (iii) the investment in Pharm-Olam International, Ltd; and (iiiI) REE Investment, LLC, in its sale to KinderCare Education LLC.

 Triton Partners in the acquisition of WernerCo, a Switzerland-based fully integrated international manufacturer and distributor of ladders, secure storage systems and light duty construction equipment.